The Kunta -Kinteh Island

 Kunta-Kinteh Slave Island Learn More

-An important historical site during the atlantic slave trade, the Island together with it related sites including Fort bullen, Juffureh and Albreda are World heritage listed sites.
-The first european settlers on the island came from dutch of court land, though the English crown had granted the island to two separate companies in 1588 and 1618.
-In 1651, the settlers built a fort that they named after Jacob Kettler the then Duke of Courland, and used it as a trade base.
-They held the fort from 1659 until the British captured it in 1661.
+An important historical site from the Atlantic slave trade era, Kunta Kinteh Island and its related sites—including Fort Bullen, Juffureh, and Albreda—are UNESCO World Heritage-listed.
+The first European settlers were Dutch colonists from Courland, although the English crown granted the island to two separate companies in 1588 and 1618.
+In 1651, settlers built a fort named after Jacob Kettler, Duke of Courland, which served as a trade base until the British captured it in 1661.

 Quick Facts